Weightlifting shoes have been around for decades - mostly for men, that is.

 The Adidas Powerlift 3 looks like it means business, and it lives up to appearances with solid performance.

 - Anti-slip rubber for maximum grip

 - Extra-wide design for a comfortable fit without compromising range of motion

 - Not as breathable as some

-The company’s Adiwear outsole is comfortable, the fit is a bit narrower than some other women’s weight training shoes, and the metatarsal strap ensures rock-solid stability from floor to hold and back again.
+The company’s Adiwear outsole is comfortable.
+The fit is a bit narrower, unlike many lifting shoes for women.
+The metatarsal strap ensures rock-solid stability from floor to hold and back again.

-The marginally lower heel also makes it more easily adaptable to CrossFit or weight training.
+The marginally lower heel makes it more easily adaptable to CrossFit or weight training.

 3 - Reebok CrossFit Lifter 2.0

-The wide metatarsal strap is designed to keep your feet and solidly in place on your shoe without being overly restrictive, and a pair of these shoes looks, quite frankly, beautiful.
+The wide metatarsal strap is designed to keep your feet and solidly in place on your shoe without being overly restrictive, and a pair of these shoes look, quite frankly, beautiful.

 - Promotes high power and agility